enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/lists/index.md

 ### Template Literals

-[Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) ([spec](https://262.ecma-international.org/6.0/#sec-template-literals)) are a new string type in ES6 that support multi-line strings, expression interpolation, and tagged templates.
+[Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) ([spec](https://262.ecma-international.org/6.0/#sec-template-literals)) are a string type in JavaScript that support multi-line strings, expression interpolation, and tagged templates.

 Although an in-depth exploration of template literals is out of scope for this tutorial, it is worth noting that we've used expression interpolation in our computed `url` prop.
 Within a template literal, an expression is denoted by a leading `${`, followed by the expression, with a closing `}`.
 Our example only inserts a variable, but any valid JavaScript expression can be used within the delimiters.

 ### Rest and Spread Operators

-The final new ES6 features we'll introduce here are the rest and spread operators.
+The final JavaScript features we'll introduce here are the rest and spread operators.
 You will often see these used within an stateless component's render method.
 When used with destructuring, the rest operator places any property not destructured into a new object.
 The following example destructures `children` and `url` and places any remaining properties in the `rest` object.
 ```js
 render: ({children, url, ...rest}) => {
 ```